-De Blasio to reopen NYC schools, saying he heard parents 'loud and clear'
+De Blasio to reopen NYC schools, says he heard parents 'loud and clear'

 CUOMO UNDERCUTS DE BLASIO, SAYS SCHOOLS ARE 'SAFE' AFTER NYC SHUTTERS THEM

-"One of the things that's been very clear is folks wanted school to keep moving forward and be open so long as it could be done safely," De Blasio said at a press conference on Sunday.
+"One of the things that's been very clear is folks wanted school to keep moving forward and be open so long as it could be done safely," de Blasio said at a press conference on Sunday.
 "One of the crucial things we heard from our union partners is more testing and required consent forms or medical exemptions."

-"A lot of people have been saying rightfully, a lot of parents, we've heard your voices loud and clear: you wanted schools back open, but we're going to ask everyone to be a part of that, everyone to participate to make it work," he said.
+"A lot of people have been saying, rightfully, a lot of parents, we've heard your voices loud and clear: you wanted schools back open, but we're going to ask everyone to be a part of that, everyone to participate to make it work," he said.

 De Blasio added on Twitter that "wherever possible we will move to 5 day a week in-person learning."

-"We want our kids in the classroom for as much time as possible," De Blasio wrote.
+"We want our kids in the classroom for as much time as possible," de Blasio wrote.
 "Our families do, too.
 We’ll work to make it happen."

 Earlier in November, protesters gathered outside City Hall in Manhattan to criticize the mayor for shutting down the nation’s largest public school system due to spiking coronavirus infections, even as Catholic and other elite private schools in the city are allowed to remain open for in-person instruction.